 The Windows installer and the experimental installers for other platforms are shipped as a single executable.
-One of the Windows installers includes a 1.4.1_01 Java Runtime Environment (JRE).
+One of the Windows installers includes a Java Runtime Environment (JRE).
 Note that this JRE will be installed as a private copy and will not be directly accessible by other programs.
-Under Windows, the installer will create a Ptolemy, HyVisual 2.2-beta menu choice in the Start menu.
+Under Windows, the installer will create a Ptolemy, HyVisual menu choice in the Start menu.

-The HyVisual CD includes installers for HyVisual, the Java Runtime Environment version 1.4.1 01 and Adobe Acrobat Reader 5.1.
+The HyVisual CD includes installers for HyVisual, the Java Runtime Environment version 1.4.2_04 and Adobe Acrobat Reader 6.0.